Quantum loop groups for arbitrary quivers: Shuffle algebras

 for all $i,j \in I$, in the notation of \eqref{eqn:explicit zeta ij}--\eqref{eqn:explicit zeta ii}.
 In particular, this implies $\#_{ij} = \#_{ji}$ for all $i,j$.
 We will refer to the collection $\{\zeta_{ij}\}_{i,j \in I}$ as being \textbf{symmetric}.
 Then all algebras studied in the present Section can be made into topological bialgebras, through the following procedure.
 First, we consider the extended algebras

 where

 Note that the assumption \eqref{eqn:symmetric} implies that

-is regular and non-zero at $x = \infty$, so it makes sense to interpret the quotient relations in \eqref{eqn:uug} (respectively \eqref{eqn:uul}) by expanding them as power series in negative (respectively positive) powers of $\frac zw$.
+is regular and non-zero at $x = \infty$.
+With this in mind, one interprets the quotient relations in \eqref{eqn:uug} (respectively \eqref{eqn:uul}) by expanding them as power series in negative (respectively positive) powers of $\frac zw$.
 We can make $\UUg$ and $\UUl$ into topological bialgebras via the coproduct

 It is straightforward to check that the pairing \eqref{eqn:quantum pairing} extends to a bialgebra pairing

 via

 and properties